fatema-afroz/Music-Recommender-System/README.md

 # Music-Recommender-System
-A recommender to recommend songs using unsupervised ML techniques
+A recommender system to recommend songs using unsupervised ML techniques.